Ukraine

 State Fiscal Service (http://sfs.gov.ua/) collects contributions.

-This information about mandatory and supplemental employee benefits in Ukraine comes from Asinta’s Central and Eastern European Partner, the GrECo Group.
+This information on mandatory and supplemental employee benefits in Ukraine is provided by Asinta’s Central and Eastern European Partner, the GrECo Group.

 Asinta Knowledge